MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 |**Possible values**|`merge` (default) <p>`admin_only`|Not configured<br>merge (Default)<br>admin_only|

 > [!NOTE]
-> Available in Defender for Endpoint version 100.83.73 or higher.
+> Available in Defender for Endpoint version `100.83.73` or later.

 #### Scan exclusions